Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a.md

 * both `movedTo` and `copiedTo` MUST NOT be present in the same Actor object.
 * Consuming implementations SHOULD treat an Actor with both properties as malformed.

-Many other current and future process and Activities could also be using the same semantics, including new "styles" or "profiles" of the many possible Actor objects allowed by the [ActivityPub] specification.
-These include Actors that *do not change `id` after migrating*, whether they conform to the [Nomadic][FEP-ef61] Actor extension, or to the [separately-hosted][FEP-7952] Actor extension.
-If an account is moving to one of these configurations, the `movedTo` or `copiedTo` value will be the `id` and location of an `ap://` URL, or to a URL controlled by the Actor object's data subject, respectively.

 If the Actor object before the deactivation event included a public key for signing Activities expressed according to [Client-Signing][FEP-521a], and the same public key will NOT be published at the destination server for verifying post-migration Activities, then the source server MAY add an `expires` key and current-timestamp value to the key's `assertionMethod` object as described in [section #2.3.1: Verification Methods](https://www.w3.org/TR/vc-data-integrity/#verification-methods) of the [W3C Data Integrity](https://www.w3.org/TR/vc-data-integrity) specification (to which [FEP-521a] normatively refers).
 Any consumer fetching this `assertionMethod` object for the purposes of verifying signatures according to the Data Integrity algorithm will thus invalidate signatures newer than the deactivation of that key.